WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

     - How it works: a $K$-class ordinal problem can be converted into $K-1$ binary class problems
     - Potential issue: rank inconsistency
       - e.g. the outputs from K-1 binary class problems are [0.91, 0.91, 0.49, 0.72, 0.11].
 Iterating from left to right would result in a prediction label of 2 (since 0.49 < 0.5), even though the right answer might just as well be 4 (since 0.72 > 0.5)
-      - We decided to ignore for now as we want to see the testing performance first
+      - During the preliminary test, we decided not address this before seeing the test performance

 - __Option 2:__ multiple-output single model approach (i.e. one model for all subproblems)
   - One of the many methods is extended binary classification and we implemented as a wrapper for sklearn classifier
     - ![2023-08-30-21-08-58](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/assets/12086923/1ef2a1b8-d575-4cf4-8e6d-2209ab47fbed)